-2. Ancillary equipment may carry the following manufacturer's marks:

-Tracksuit The normal non-verbal mark as it appears on all
+2. Ancillary equipment may carry the following manufacturer's marks: Tracksuit The normal non-verbal mark as it appears on all

-articles by the same manufacturer (e.g. bands for Adidas) and one badge, maximum size 10 cm x 10 cm, on the left-hand side of the chest or the name, maximum size 10 cm x 4 cm, on the left-hand side of the chest
+The normal non-verbal mark as it appears on all articles by the same manufacturer (e.g. bands for Adidas) and one badge, maximum size 10 cm x 10 cm, on the left-hand side of the chest or the name, maximum size 10 cm x 4 cm, on the left-hand side of the chest